 Hemp is a mixture of the Cannabis plant with very low levels of psychoactive compounds.
 Hemp oil or cannabidiol (CBD) are made from extracts of industrial hemp, while hemp seed oil is an edible fatty oil that contains few or no cannabinoids.
 Hemp is not a controlled substance.

-See the General Information section of the health professional version of the Cannabis and Cannabinoids summary for more information on medicinal Cannabis products.
+For information on medicinal Cannabis products, see the General Information section in the health professional version of Cannabis and Cannabinoids.

 Clinical trials that study Cannabis for cancer treatment are limited.
 To start a clinical trial with Cannabis in the United States, researchers must file an Investigational New Drug (IND) application with the FDA, have a Schedule I license from the U.S. Drug Enforcement Administration, and have approval from the National Institute on Drug Abuse.